-Scanning the ads for the newest items and trends.
+I’ve been tempted so many times, scanning the ads for the newest items and trends.
 Walking the aisles in a daze.
 Getting distracted by sale signs or beautifully crafted displays.
 Buying things just so I had something to wrap.
 Making a purchase to relieve the fear that I would miss out a deal that wouldn’t come around again.

 I would end up with more than I had hoped to buy and a sinking feeling that the items I settled on weren’t really what I wanted in the first place.
 It didn’t feel good.

-It looks like –
+For me, it looks like –

 - shopping with a list

 - avoiding the dollar section unless I’m are looking for something specific

 - shopping when I have energy & noticing when I start mindlessly wandering aisles (that’s the cue to wrap it up & come back later)

 - creating a list of ideas first & then hunting for those items in the ads vs. letting the ads dictate what I buy